 Cochlear implants are not hearing aids.
 Original Medicare does not cover hearing aids.

-Coverage for Beneficiaries with Hearing of 40% or Less
+Coverage for Beneficiaries with Moderate-to-Severe Hearing Loss

 Generally, a cochlear implant is covered by Medicare if you recognize sentences while wearing your hearing aids only 40% of the time or less.